The mind is its own place, and in itself can make Heaven of Hell or a Hell of Heaven –Milton

 I began to think about what I still had to offer and something my mother had told me came back in a flash of inspiration.
 She said to me when I was a teenager and I was at similar crossroads with career options that people have gifts and they have talents.
 Gifts are something you come into the world with to be shared with others and talents are something you learn and hone and it provides the way for you to give your gifts here on earth.
 “Be careful, she said, to always give your gifts away and charge for your talents for if you reverse them nothing good will come of it.”
 You are born with gifts I thought but what were mine?
 I went back to my little self.
 I loved to learn new things and I loved to play teacher, I loved animals and I had a discerning eye for truth.
 The talents were things I learned by living and working.
 These were my transferable things.
 I was great at multi-tasking, I was organized, I was good at clerical, I was a good problem solver, and it was easy for me to empower someone else.
 So, I decided to try taking some classes in the counseling field to see if I could use my gifts through that kind of career.
 The school ended up being a rip off and closed its doors leaving me with no credits for the semester I struggled to attend and a student loan I never received any money from but now still owed.
 But, hope never left me and day by day I was becoming more confident learning new ways of doing everyday things with this body.
 Little did I know within a year a whole new life would begin for me and the children.

 I felt strong enough physically now to attempt the drive to Springfield, Missouri where most of my family had relocated.
 We rented a modest house and settled in.
 It wasn’t long before I knew it was time for me to look for employment.
 I felt I owed it to myself and my children to see what I could do to provide more than a bare essential life.
 I was scared and apprehensive but that hope kept nudging me along.
 The employment office didn’t know what to do with me except encourage me to continue to live on social security.
 I asked for a list of job openings based on what I felt was my transferable skills and hit the streets on my own.
 One of those job openings was at an Independent Living Center.
 I had no idea what that was but full-time, 8 to 5, Monday through Friday sounded good to me.
 What they did there, I found out, was empower people with disabilities to see their potential, help them navigate the systems, find housing, technology that allowed maximum independence and a hundred other things that opened doors wide so no option was over looked.
-The Director saw that potential in me and offered me the job I’ve held for over twenty-two years.
+The Director saw that potential in me and offered me the job i held for twenty-six years.
 All my frustrating experiences clawing my way back to life have helped me help others.
 I think of that often and remember when I used to say, “Why did this happen to me?”

 But, this is the journey.
 It’s full of contrast.
 My grateful cup flows over with gratitude for having the opportunity to enjoy my grandchildren, love my adult children and all those moments of throwing my head back in laughter.
 And, the priceless opportunity to reach my hand out to so many people with disabilities and their families, opening doors of knowledge and information honed by the school of experience.
 The best of all would have to be seeing that expression of confidence in their faces when they conceive their true potential.
 The birth of “hope” is a beautiful thing.
 It has become my greatest “gift” that by grace has also become my “talent”.